-Q: What will happen if I decide not to follow what the EPO says?
+Q: What will happen if I decide not to follow EPO?

 A: If an EPO has been entered against you, DO NOT VIOLATE IT!
-Violation of a protection order is a crime punishable by fines and imprisonment.
-You should consult with an attorney.
+Violation of a protective order is a crime punishable by fines and imprisonment.
+You should consult with your attorney regarding any questions about the EPO.

 Q: What if I want the charges dropped?.

-The Magistrate Court does not have the authority to drop, reduce, dismiss, or consider the non-prosecution of charges pending against any defendant.
-You must talk to the District or County attorney to have those things considered.
+A: The Magistrate Judge does not have the authority to drop, reduce, dismiss, or consider the non-prosecution of charges pending against any defendant.

 Q: What can I do to make the EPO go away?

-- 3. the modification will not in any way endanger the persons protected.
+• The modification will not in any way endanger the person(s) protected.

 If you believe that you are entitled to a modification of the EPO, please complete the following process:

-A hearing will be held for the court to consider the Motion after notice to all parties, including the District /County Attorney.
-You must appear at the hearing or your motion will not be considered.
+After notice has been provided to all parties, including the District and/or County Attorney, a hearing will be held for the court to consider the motion.
+You must appear at the hearing, or your motion will not be considered.